heroku/heroku-nodejs-plugin/README.md

 # heroku-nodejs-plugin

 A metrics plugin to add [Heroku runtime metrics](https://devcenter.heroku.com/articles/language-runtime-metrics) to an existing Node.js application.
+The plugin is added to a [vendor directory](https://github.com/heroku/heroku-buildpack-nodejs/tree/master/plugin) in https://github.com/heroku/heroku-buildpack-nodejs.

 # How does it work?